MicrosoftDocs/well-architected/well-architected/saas/governance.md

 ---
-title: Governance for SaaS Workloads for ISVs
+title: Governance for SaaS Workloads on Azure
 description: Learn about governance to reduce risks, help ensure compliance, and support your organization's business objectives.
 author: joshuawaddell
 ms.author: jowaddel